angelicamariecachero/Final_Project_AppDev/README.md

  <h3> Purpose and Description </h3> <i class="fa-solid fa-1"></i>

 <p align=justify> &nbsp;&nbsp;&nbsp;&nbsp;The purpose of TaskMaster is to provide users with an intuitive and effective tool for managing their daily tasks and achieving their goals.
-The app will help users prioritize their tasks, set deadlines, and track their progress, ultimately leading to better time management and productivity.
+The app will help users prioritize their tasks, and track their progress, ultimately leading to better time management and productivity.

  <h3> Functionalities of Task Master: </h3> <i class="fa-solid fa-1"></i>